-Special Permit Segments:
+Special permit segments:

 This special permit applies to the special permit segments identified in Table 1 - Special Permit Segments and are identified using the FGT survey station (SS) references.
-The eighteen (18) special permit segments consist of 17,637 feet (approximately 3.340 miles) of pipeline.
-Three (3) special permit segments, totaling 1,603 feet (approximately 0.304 miles) of pipeline along the FGT system, have undergone a class change from Class 1 to Class 3.
-Fifteen (15) special permit segments, totaling 16,034 feet (3.037 miles) of pipeline along the FGT system, have undergone a class change from Class 2 to Class 3.
-The special permit segments utilize alternate design factors from 49 CFR 192.620 per existing special permit PHMSA-2008-0077.
+A total of 13,442 feet (approximately 2.546 miles) of pipeline have undergone a class change from Class 1 to Class 3.
+A total of 6,872 feet (approximately 1.302 miles) of pipeline has undergone a class change from Class 2 to Class 3 where the special permit segment pipe, with a design factor of 0.72, was upgraded to Class 2 location pipe in accordance with 49 CFR 192.611(a).